side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Usually two to three days.

 Although it predates it, amphetamine is like Wellbutrin on steroids.
 Like Wellbutrin Adderall is a norepinephrine and dopamine reuptake inhibitor.
 Not only that, amphetamine shoves the dopamine and norepinephrine into your neurons faster and encourages your brain to pump out more of those tasty neurotransmitters.
-Why that works for ADD/ADHD is actually fairly well understood, as the chemical imbalance theory of brain cooties, or at least a variant of it, is generally accepted for ADD/ADHD.
+Why that works for ADD/ADHD is actually fairly well understood, as the Communications Interference Hypothesis of psychiatric and neurological conditions, is generally accepted for ADD/ADHD.
 Basically you’re not getting enough and/or your brain isn’t properly processing dopamine and norepinephrine in specific parts of your brain, with different areas corresponding to the different types of ADD/ADHD.
 Adderall, other stimulants, Wellbutrin and Strattera correct that imbalance or compensate for your lazy ass brain.